MDU-C2/UNICORN/docs/QuickStart.md

 The launch files main_*.launch all have the same arguments available.

 - use_gmapping: true if a map should be generated from laser scan.
+    + The map created using gmapping may be saved using the map_server:

+> rosrun map_server map_saver -f map_name

 - map_file: path/to/map.yaml to use if `use_gmapping` is false.

 Parameters for individual nodes may be edited as well --- the most important being `serial_port` for both the range\_sensor\_driver and the `am_driver` nodes.